loicsander/Robofont-scripts/PenBallWizard/README.md

 PenBall Wizard
 ================

 This extension is a helper for the wielding of [robofab pens](http://www.robofab.org/objects/pen.html) and functions that transform a glyphs outline.
-The interface is thought to manage ‘filters’, and see previews of their effects.
+The interface is thought to manage ‘filters’, and see a preview of their effects.
 A filter is added either by indicating a module importation string that links to existing & installed pens or functions, or by pointing to a file from which a pen or function will be imported on the fly.
 For each new filter, you also indicate the name of the pen or function as well as possible arguments, which will result in UI controls for each argument.

-If you provide pens, they should work according to this pattern: ```pen = MyFilterPen(otherPen, **arguments)```, if you want to use a pen that doesn’t receive another pen as argument, you should make a intermediary function that handles the pen and feed that function to the filter.
+If you provide pens, they should work according to this pattern: ```pen = MyFilterPen(otherPen, **arguments)```, if you want to use a pen that doesn’t receive another pen as argument, you should provide an intermediary function that handles the pen and returns a filtered glyph.

+## Single filter

 ![alt tag](images/penBallWizard-singlefilter.jpg)
 ![alt tag](images/penBallWizard-1.jpg)

+## Group filter
 Filters can be defined as a succession of filters:

 ![alt tag](images/penBallWizard-groupfilter.jpg)